$1.2T Knowledge Economy

 The field distinguishes between two types of knowledge that require different management approaches.
 Explicit knowledge — facts, procedures, specifications, and data that can be written down — is relatively straightforward to capture in documents, wikis, and databases.
 Tacit knowledge — the intuition, judgment, and contextual understanding that experienced professionals develop over years of practice — is far more valuable but much harder to transfer.
 The best KM programs address both: they build robust knowledge portals and wikis for explicit knowledge, while fostering collaborative communities and mentoring relationships for tacit knowledge transfer.

 Every organization practices some form of knowledge management, whether they call it that or not.
 The question is whether they do it deliberately and effectively, or accidentally and poorly.
 Formalizing your KM approach — with a clear strategy, appropriate technology, defined metrics, and organizational support — transforms knowledge from a fragile, individual asset into a durable organizational capability.
-For related guidance on employee development and organizational communication, see our partner resources at PersonnelMgmt and HelpDeskFocus.

 The Knowledge Management Software Market in 2025–2026